sternoru/goscalecms/docs/auth.rst

 4. Authorization and registration
 ====================

-You can use any auth app for django but if you want a quick and easy setup with GoScale you're in luck - we support django-allauth_ !
+You can use any auth app for django but if you want a quick and easy setup with GoScale you're in luck - we support django-allauth_ (only version 0.9 at the moment)!
 Which is one of the most convenient apps to handle all of your user account needs.
 We also added a few template tags and utils for it to make it easier to use.

 .. _django-allauth: https://github.com/pennersr/django-allauth